Archive for August, 2010

 I have to applaud today’s editorial in the New York Times that anticipates a new football season.
 Here is the first paragraph — The millionaire players of professional football are suiting up for the new season with a startling caution on their locker room walls.
 A poster headlined “CONCUSSION” warns players that lifelong brain damage […]

-Don’t throw out those calcium supplements just yet.
-Oh, the ruckus a single study can raise.
-A report about calcium and cardiovascular disease had people from San Diego to Caribou, Maine worriedly calling their doctors or throwing away the calcium supplements they were taking to keep their bones strong.
-Here’s what prompted the concern: New […]
+Get the calcium you need through dietary sources.
+Oh, the ruckus a single study raised many years ago.
+A report about calcium and cardiovascular disease had people from San Diego to Caribou, Maine worriedly calling their doctors worried about calcium supplements.
+Here’s what prompted the concern: New Zealand researchers pooled the results of 11 randomized, controlled trials—the […]

 We often report about the psychological toll of mental illness, but while researching a story today I came across a study that documents the economic toll of psychiatric disorders–especially when they are not adequately treated.
 Researchers at Harvard collaborated with colleagues at the World Health Organization to survey individuals in 19 countries.
 They found that […]